 Cash Flow Statement

-Operating activities encompass the company’s cash flows from its core operations, such as cash received from customers and cash paid to suppliers.
-Investing activities relate to the cash flows from buying or selling long-term assets, such as property, plant, and equipment.
-Financing activities involve the cash flows associated with raising capital, repaying debts, and distributing dividends.
+Operating activities capture cash flows from the day-to-day business, such as cash collected from customers and cash paid to suppliers.
+Investing activities cover the buying and selling of long-term assets like property, plant, and equipment.
+Financing activities show you the cash tied to raising capital, paying down debt, and distributing dividends to shareholders.

 Free Cash Flow and Other Valuation Statements